dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/permalinks.md

 http://ark.dasch.swiss/ark:/72163/1/0001/0C=0L1kORryKzJAJxxRyRQY/4OOf3qJUTnCDXlPNnygSzQX.20180604T085622513Z
 ```

-Without a timestamp, a Knora value ARK URL refers to the latest version of the
+Without a timestamp, a DSP-API value ARK URL refers to the latest version of the
 value at the time when the URL is resolved.